 Impairment means the loss, the loss of the use, or the damage or malfunction, of any part of the body or of any bodily system or function or part of such system or function.

-Medically speaking, the conditions of compartment syndrome and shin splints, generally present bilaterally.
-Therefore, for PI purposes, these conditions would generally be classified as a single injury with a single impairment outcome.
+Medically speaking, the conditions of compartment syndrome and shin splints, generally present bilaterally, having arisen from one injury or one causal event, i.e. pack marching, combat training, wearing of Army issued boots, etc. Therefore, for PI purposes, these conditions would generally be classified as a single injury with a single impairment outcome.
 When assessing these conditions, the doctor should be asked to provide one lower limb rating.
-If, however, the doctor proactively indicates that these can be assessed between each limb in isolation, then we could still assess as two injuries.

-The only other scenario where impairments would be combined using the combined values chart by default is where a single injury resulting in multiple impairments.
-E.g. a single spinal cord injury resulting in the loss of function of the lower extremities, loss of urinary and reproductive functions.
+The only scenario where impairments would be combined using the combined values chart by default is where a single injury resulting in multiple impairments.
+E.g. a single spinal cord injury results in the loss of function of the lower extremities, loss of urinary and reproductive functions.

 The combining of impairment ratings is also appropriate when considering systemic conditions such as peripheral neuropathy or rheumatoid arthritis.